dillonkearns/elm-electron-starter/README.md

 * `webpack` with hot-module replacement
 * `elm-test`

-Elm Ts Electron Starter uses typescript for the NodeJS code.
+Elm Electron Starter uses typescript for the NodeJS code.
 It communicates between NodeJS/Typescript process and the Elm application using the npm package `elm-electron` to get type-safe inter-process messages.

 To run, just
 ```bash